The Fyodorov--Hiary--Keating Conjecture on Mesoscopic Intervals: Moments of the zeta function and of Dirichlet polynomials

-We note the following direct consequence of the mean-value estimate for Dirichlet polynomials in lemma \ref{MVMV}, which allows us to decouple Dirichlet polynomials supported on disjoint ranges of primes. \begin{lemma} Let $h\in [-2,2]$ and
+Picking $q=\lceil V^2/(k-j)\rceil$, this simplifies to $\ll e^{-q}$ which is the bound in Equation \eqref{Gaussiantail}.
+The second bound is proved in the same way, using the moment estimate in Lemma \ref{complexgaussian} and picking $q=\lceil V^2/(k-j+1)\rceil$.} \end{proof} We record the following mean-value theorem for Dirichlet polynomials (Lemma \ref{MVMV}), due to Montgomery and Vaughan \cite{MVMV}, and an immediate corollary of it which allows us to decouple averages of Dirichlet polynomials supported on disjoint ranges of primes (Lemma \ref{splittinglemma}). \begin{lemma}[Mean--value theorem for Dirichlet polynomials] Let $T>0$ and $\tau$ be uniformly distributed in $[T,2T]$.
+Then